 We also see children with other complex birth defects, such as caudal regression syndrome, sacral dysgenesis and other multiple congenital anomaly syndromes.
 Through an interdisciplinary approach, we provide quality medical care that focuses on optimizing health and functioning, preventing secondary conditions and coordinating healthcare services.

 Clinic Care Partner

 The Philip A. Keelty Center for Spina Bifida and Related Conditions is a designated Clinic Care Partner of the Spina Bifida Association (SBA).
 The SBA Clinic Care Partner program is an initiative that stems from the existing Spina Bifida Collaborative Care Network (SBCCN), which works to identify the needs of people with Spina Bifida, connect with health care providers, identify clinics with the best outcomes and identify research priorities.

-Clinics who become SBA Clinic Care Partners implement best practices so that people with Spina Bifida receive the best care possible in order to have fulfilling lives.
+Clinics who become SBA Clinic Care Partners have met 10 standards to implement best practices so that patients receive the best care possible in order to have fulfilling lives.